 Before you undergo any medical procedures, both the intended parents and surrogate mother must have a clearly signed contract.
 It’s important that an attorney review the contract – either or both the intended parents and surrogate’s attorney.
 Once the details have been ironed out, both parties will sign the contract, and it becomes a legally-binding document.

-Upon signing the document, you’ll start getting payments and readying for the transferring of embryos.
+Upon signing the document, you’ll start getting payments and ready for the transferring of embryos.

-Laws regarding surrogacy vary depending on your country, state or province, and the legal process can be sometimes complicated.
-Therefore, it’s in your best interest to work with a highly-knowledgeable family attorney, so your rights are safe.
+Laws regarding surrogacy vary depending on your country, state or province.
+The legal process can be sometimes complicated.
+Therefore, it’s in your best interest to work with a highly-knowledgeable family attorney, so your rights are protected.

-Probably, this is the most important question to ask yourself as you prepare to become a surrogate.
-When you decide to start the surrogacy journey, you should not only be prepared for all the legal and medical surrogacy requirements, you should be prepared for all the challenges and satisfactions of helping another family.
+This is the most important question to ask yourself as you prepare to become a surrogate.
+When you decide to start the surrogacy journey, you should not only be prepared for all the legal and medical surrogacy requirements, you should be prepared for all the challenges and satisfaction of helping another family.